ThomasVitale/cartographer-cli/README.md

 ## 📙&nbsp; Documentation

-Documentation, tutorials and examples for this package are available in the [docs](docs) folder.
+Documentation, tutorials and examples for this project are available in the [docs](docs) folder.
 For documentation specific to the Apps Plugin for the Tanzu CLI, check out [github.com/vmware-tanzu/apps-cli-plugin](https://github.com/vmware-tanzu/apps-cli-plugin).

 ## 🛡️&nbsp; Security